citizensense/AirKit_Logbook/toolkit.md

 If you have built your own Dustbox you will need to contact the Citizen Sense team [info@citizensense.net](mailto:info@citizensense.net) who will create a new stream for you to pipe data to.
 This process will also generate a unique public and private key for your device that will allow it to communicate with our server.
 We will email you this information along with an ID for your Dustbox (dustboxXXXX) and local access point password so that you can connect to your local WiFi network.
 You will need to edit the [Dustbox 2.0 source code](https://github.com/citizensense/AirKit_Logbook/blob/main/dustbox_2.0_source_code_v13.zip) with this information.

 To upload the code to the ESP8266 you will need to place it in bootload mode and following the instructions above with the new file.
-To test that your Dustbox 2.0 is working and piping data, see the instructions for connecting it to your local Wi-Fi in [Section 4.4](https://github.com/citizensense/AirKit_Logbook/blob/master/toolkit.md#44-connecting-your-dustbox-20-to-a-wi-fi-network) below and on **page 53** of the [webpage and PDF version](https://airkit-logbook.citizensense.net) of this AirKit logbook.
+To test that your Dustbox 2.0 is working and piping data, see the instructions for connecting it to your local Wi-Fi in [Section 4.4](https://github.com/citizensense/AirKit_Logbook/blob/master/toolkit.md#44-connecting-your-dustbox-20-to-a-wi-fi-network) below.

 #### Firmware

 To set up your own Dustbox firmware, you should first email the Citizen Sense team [info@citizensense.net](mailto:info@citizensense.net) who will assign you a Dustbox number, public key and private key.

 Each Dustbox has a separate firmware file that includes a set of functions to start the Wi-Fi manager, connect to the network, read the sensor data, send the data to the server and check if there is any updated firmware available.
 The Citizen Sense server holds the current firmware version as well as any firmware update.
 The firmware file includes all functions for sensing particulate matter, temperature and humidity data, as well as sending data on these three variables to the Citizen Sense server over a secure transmission channel.
 The data transmission is done using a set of keys for identifying the Dustbox stream.
 When the device is awake, an HTTP connection is set up and the data is sent in the form of a GET request.
 Once the response is received from the server, the connection is closed and the device goes back to sleep.
 The data is posted using GET and POST requests that are based on public and private keys provided by the Citizen Sense platform when creating a data stream.
-The sensed data can be viewed at on the [Airsift](https://airsift.citizensense.net/) platform.
+The data can be viewed on the [Airsift](https://airsift.citizensense.net/) platform.

 We use an Over the Air (OTA) method for remote programming the Dustbox.
 This means that if a new firmware version is available and the Dustbox needs to be updated, it can be done remotely using OTA.
 Each Dustbox 2.0 has two files stored at the server.
 One is the .bin file that is the firmware image.
 Along with each firmware image there is a simple text file with a single line containing a version number.
 For example: in case of Dustbox 2062, there would be two files: